 On November 14, 2018, Chanel, Inc. sued the Company in the U.S. District Court for the Southern District of New York.
 The Complaint alleged federal and state law claims of trademark infringement, unfair competition, and false advertising.
 On February 1, 2019, Chanel, Inc. filed its First Amended Complaint that included substantially similar claims against the Company.
 On March 4, 2019, the Company filed a Motion to Dismiss the First Amended Complaint, which was granted in part and dismissed in part on March 30, 2020.
 The surviving claims against the Company include trademark infringement under 15 U.S.C. § 1114, false advertising under 15 U.S.C. § 1125, and unfair competition under New York common law.
 On May 29, 2020, the Company filed its Answer to the Amended Complaint.
 On October 30, 2020, the Company sought leave to amend its Answer to assert counterclaims against Chanel, Inc. for violations of the Sherman Act, 15 U.S.C. §§ 1 & 2, the Donnelly Act, N.Y.
 Gen. Bus.
 Law. § 340, and New York common law.
 The motion for leave to amend was granted on February 24, 2021.

 Chanel, Inc. moved to dismiss the Company's counterclaims; the motion to dismiss remains pending.
 The parties agreed to a stay in April 2021 to engage in settlement discussions.
 After several mediation sessions, the parties were unable to reach a resolution, and the stay was lifted in November 2021.
-The Court entered an Amended Scheduling Order on December 20, 2021.
-Under the Amended Scheduling Order, all fact discovery is to be completed by August 1, 2022 and all discovery is to be completed by November 14, 2022.
-On March 10, 2022, the Court granted Chanel's request for a partial stay of discovery on the Company's counterclaims and unclean hands defense while Chanel's motions to dismiss and strike those claims are pending.
+Chanel then sought a partial stay of discovery on the Company's counterclaims and unclean hands defense while Chanel's motion to dismiss and strike those claims are pending, and on March 10, 2022, the Court granted Chanel's request.
 The parties continue to engage in fact discovery regarding Chanel's counterfeiting and false advertising claims against the Company.
-This litigation is in its early stages and the final outcome, including our liability, if any, with respect to Chanel's claims, is uncertain.
-Chanel could in the future assert additional trademark and advertising or other claims against us in this or other proceedings.
+Fact discovery is currently scheduled to be completed by February 15, 2023, and all depositions will be completed by no later than May 15, 2023.
+The final outcome of this litigation, including our liability, if any, with respect to Chanel's claims, is uncertain.
 An unfavorable outcome in this or similar litigation could adversely affect our business and could lead to other similar lawsuits.